CodewithEvilxd/learn-c-from-scratch/README.md

 ## 📚 Course Overview

-**Complete C Programming Handbook** ek comprehensive guide hai jo beginners se advanced programmers tak ke liye banaya gaya hai.
-Yeh course C programming ki saari concepts ko cover karta hai - basic se advanced level tak, practical examples ke saath.
+**Complete C Programming Handbook** is a comprehensive guide designed for beginners to advanced programmers.
+This course covers all C programming concepts from basic to advanced level with practical examples.

-### 🎯 **कोर्स अवलोकन:**
+### 🎯 **Course Overview:**
 - ✅ **60+ Detailed Lessons** - Basic se Advanced tak
 - ✅ **200+ Code Examples** - Har concept ke liye practical examples
 - ✅ **130+ Practice Problems** - From basic to advanced algorithms